0xb120/cheatsheets_and_ctf-notes/Readwise/Articles/Sonny - XXE, You Can Depend on Me.md

 ---
 author: Sonny
+aliases:
+  - XXE
-aliases: [XXE, You Can Depend on Me]
+  - You Can Depend on Me
-tags: [readwise/articles, OpenCMS]
+tags:
+  - readwise/articles
+  - OpenCMS
 url: https://labs.watchtowr.com/xxe-you-can-depend-on-me-opencms/?__readwiseLocation=
-date: 2024-08-20
+created: 2024-08-20
 ---
 # XXE, You Can Depend on Me